 Your attacks and abilities send Aerie to a target, damaging enemies for 15-40 based on level +0.1AP or +0.15 bonus AD, or shielding allies for 30-80 based on level +0.25AP or +0.25 bonus AD.
 You can pick up Aerie to reduce this rune’s cooldown.

 This is a lot like Lulu’s passive and E, but all in one rune.
 Aerie doesn’t do as much damage as other Sorcery options, but has much more versatility, and could be a good pick for supports like Janna and Lulu.

-Damaging a champion with an ability hurls a comet at their location, dealing 40 - 100 based on level (+0.2 AP and 0.35 bonus AD), on a 20-8 second cooldown.
-While on cooldown, damaging a champion with an ability reduces Arcane Comet's cooldown by 15% (5% for damage-over-time effects).
+Damaging a champion with an ability hurls a comet at their location (or if Arcane Comet is on cooldown, reduces its remaining cooldown), dealing 30 - 100 based on level (+0.2 AP and 0.35 bonus AD), on a 20-8 second cooldown.
+While on cooldown, damaging a champion with an ability reduces Arcane Comet's cooldown by 20% for single target spells, 10% for AoE spells, and 5% for damage-over-time effects.

 This is a little like the long-forgetten item Deathfire Grasp, offering a little extra burst to your targets.
 It’ll be nice on champions like Syndra and Xerath.

 Hitting an enemy champion with 3 unique attacks or abilities within 3 seconds grants 15-40% Movement Speed based on level for 3 seconds.
 Melee champions will also gain 75% Slow Resistance for the duration.
 15 second cooldown.

 This is a lot like the current Stormraider’s Surge mastery, but should be easier to proc as it’s not based on the damage you need to deal, just on the spells you can land, which will mean you can still activate it if you fall behind.